Acne Laser Treatment

 Levulan is a 20% solution of Aminolevulinic Acid (ALA).
 ALA is a “natural” product found in all humans throughout the body.
 It is a precursor for hemoglobin synthesis.

-PDT-ALA is a procedure that can significantly improve moderate to severe acne, including cystic acne.
+For many patients, PDT-ALA is a procedure that can significantly improve moderate to severe acne, including cystic acne.
 Prior to Photodynamic Acne Treatment, the best available treatment option for resistant and cystic acne was Accutane.
 However, Accutane is known for its many systemic side effects, both physically and mentally.

 PDT Acne Treatment provides a viable alternative to Accutane.
 Three to five treatments are advisable at two to three week intervals to obtain optimal results.